GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 In this case the method calls a parameterless constructor but you may specify parameters as needed.

-If you have a `MonoObject*` but need to retrieve its `ScriptObject` use @ref BansheeEngine::ScriptObject::toNative(MonoObject*) "toNative(MonoObject*)" static method.
+If you have a `MonoObject*` but need to retrieve its @ref BansheeEngine::ScriptObject "ScriptObject" use @ref BansheeEngine::ScriptObject::toNative(MonoObject*) "toNative(MonoObject*)" static method.
 Within the interop object instance you can use @ref BansheeEngine::ScriptObjectBase::getManagedInstance() "ScriptObject::getManagedInstance()" to retrieve the managed object.

 ### Destroying script object instances ### {#scripting_b_a_c}
 When the managed object is destroyed (e.g. goes out of scope and gets garbage collected) the system will automatically take care of freeing the related ScriptObject.
 If you need to add onto or replace that functionality you can override @ref BansheeEngine::ScriptObjectBase::_onManagedInstanceDeleted "ScriptObject::_onManagedInstanceDeleted" method.